PolaricServer/webapp2/README.md

 Run the minified (and possibly transpiled) version by pointing the browser at index.html A developer version (runs source code directly) by pointing the browser at index-dev.html.
+To use the minified version of application.js, you will need to edit index.html or replace the file.

 ## Hacking

 Contributions and hacks are welcome.
 Or fell free to tell us what you think.
 It is based on OpenLayers 5 and Ecmascript 6 (2015) version of Javascript and uses namespaces.
-We hope to migrate to ES6 modules soon.
+We hope to migrate to ES6 modules at a later stage.

 ## Licence
 This is free software.
 License is GNU Affero General Public License.
 See <http://www.gnu.org/licenses/>.